steplee/steplee.github.io/posts/23_02_24_polymorphic_tree_in_c.md

-# Polymorhpic Tree in C
+# Polymorphic Tree in C
 I was reading some kernel code today to try and see how [BCC](https://github.com/iovisor/bcc) works with USDTs/uprobes and the ftrace/perf kernel subsystems.

 I came across an interesting idiom in C for having allowing a balanced binary tree implementation to be used with different types.